 What is Underpinning?

 Underpinning a house, a residential dwelling or even a commercial building is the construction process of building additional concrete or steel footings to stabilise or strengthen or lift the existing footings.

-When structural engineers specify underpinning in houses it is normally to support a house that is suffering from subsidence and needs to be supported on deeper footings.
+When structural engineers specify underpinning in houses it is normally to support a house that is suffering from one downward reflection of soil and needs to be supported on deeper footings.

 When Does a House need Underpinning?